Science Park High School (New Jersey)

 Science Park High School, formerly known as Science High School, is a magnet public high school located in the University Heights section of Newark in Essex County, in the U.S. state of New Jersey.
 The school opened in 1974 and serves students in seventh through twelfth grades as part of the Newark Public Schools.
-The school is for college-bound students, offering many Advanced Placement equally rigorous honors courses and as of the 2013-14 school year, IB classes to those who choose to apply.
+The school is for college-bound students, offering many Advanced Placement equally rigorous honors courses and as of the 2013–14 school year, IB classes to those who choose to apply.

 As of the 2023–24 school year, the school had an enrollment of 970 students and 69.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.0:1.
 There were 516 students (53.2% of enrollment) eligible for free lunch and 108 (11.1% of students) eligible for reduced-cost lunch.

 Academics

-The mission of Science Park High School is to transform mathematics and science teaching and learning by developing ethical leaders who know the joy of discovery and forging connections within and among mathematics, science, the humanities and the arts by means of exemplary laboratory environments characterized by research, innovative teaching, and service.
+Science Park High School’s stated mission emphasizes mathematics and science education, ethical leadership, and connections among the sciences, humanities, and arts.
+It seeks to support these goals through research, innovative teaching, and service in laboratory learning environments.

 SPHS operates on nine 42-minute period schedule, similar to Technology High School, as opposed to "block" scheduling that is utilized in other schools in the Newark Public Schools district, where students take their classes in four longer "blocks."
 Unlike other high schools in the city, SPHS students take two science courses specific to their academic year.
 SPHS students are generally expected to take Advanced Placement courses in the latter half of their four years at the school, with many students taking Advanced Placement American Literature their Senior year while many Juniors enroll in an Advanced Placement English III course.

 SPHS offers math courses ranging from Geometry (offered to qualified in-coming Freshmen) to AP Calculus, Science courses are offered ranging from a Freshman year Earth, Space, and Life Sciences course to a Sophomore year Physics course to AP Biology and AP Physics.